emericg/MobileUI/README.md

 > safeAreaBottom

 These values are what's returned by the OS, and you'll need to understand what's what, depending on what window mode and screen rotation you're in, and especially, what do you want to do with them depending on the need of your application.

 These values are changed by the OS when the screen is rotated.

 ### Lock screensaver

 Either call `setScreenAlwaysOn(true/false)` or set `screenAlwaysOn: true/false` in QML.
 This will disable/enable the device screensaver.

 ```qml
 mobileUI.setScreenAlwaysOn(true)
 mobileUI.screenAlwaysOn: true
 ```

-### Set screen orientation
+### Force screen orientation

 This will force the device screen orientation into one of the available values.
 This cannot be used to read the actual device orientation.